Meeting your MP about the Plastic Pollution Action Plan – all you need to know

 Here’s all the info and tips you’ll need to visit your MP with confidence.

 NOTE: There’s more general guidance on how to lobby decision makers here which will help you prepare for your meeting.
+This handout on influencing skills is also a really useful read ahead of meeting your MP.

 5 top tips for a successful meeting with your MP: